dbit-bglr/dbit-web-portal/README.md

 # dbit-web-portal
-This repository will have project related to training
+This repository will have dbit web project related to training